wazo-platform/wazo-doc/source/ecosystem/devices.rst

 .. note:: (XiVO HA cluster) BLF function key saved on the master node are not available.

-Polycom® SoundPoint® IP Backlit Expansion Module are supported.
+module Polycom® VVX Color Expansion (for Polycom® VVX 300/310/400/410/500/600) are supported.

-Polycom® VVX® Expansion module are supported.
+module Polycom® VVX Paper Expansion (for Polycom® VVX 300/310/400/410/500/600) are supported.

+module Polycom® SoundPoint IP Backlit (for Polycom® SoundPoint 650) are supported.

 .. warning:: Polycom® VVX® Camera are not supported.